 We also believe that these properties along with KSI-301's delivery by intravitreal injection position it favorably compared to other therapies being studied in the clinic with the aim of long-interval dosing in retinal vascular disease.
-For example, both gene therapy and an implantable drug reservoir require the patient to undergo surgery, which is generally riskier than an intravitreal injection.
+For example, both subretinal gene therapy and an implantable drug reservoir require the patient to undergo surgery, which is generally riskier than an intravitreal injection.
 This need for surgery may reduce the likelihood that those technologies could be useful for or adopted by a broad range of physicians and patients, especially those patients with earlier-stage disease.
 An implantable drug reservoir also leaves a foreign body permanently in the eye, with an attendant increased risk of infection.
 Coated microsphere drug depots that deliver small-molecule receptor tyrosine kinase inhibitor drugs into the eye may leave a foreign residual material, which may cause visual symptoms and/or other safety problems.
 Additionally, receptor tyrosine kinase inhibitor drugs affect signaling through additional receptors other than VEGF receptor; the effects on the eye of this additional receptor inhibition, either good or bad, are not yet known.
+Likewise, intravitreally-administered gene therapy vectors have been associated with chronic intraocular inflammation in a high percentage of treated patients, which may limit the efficacy of these treatments, the ability to retreat the first eye or treat the second eye over time, and the overall adoption of these approaches if they are successful.
 Finally, bispecific antibodies that target VEGF as well as other angiogenic signaling pathways are attempting to increase durability of treatment effect through targeting of yet-unvalidated biologic pathways, but the antibodies being used are the same size as typical monoclonal antibodies (~150 kDa) and we believe they do not have any unique size or half-life extending properties.